dontAskVI/Hyperledger-Burrow-Petshop/README.md

 ## setup

-Open terminal in your hyperledger-burrow-pet-shop Directory and type.
+Open terminal in your hyperledger-burrow-pet-shop directory and type.

 ```./monax-keys server```